• Summary

 ___________

-Introduced by M. of A. FAHY -- read once and referred to the Committee
+Introduced by M. of A. DAIS -- read once and referred to the Committee

-AN ACT to amend the executive law, in relation to authorizing the state
+AN ACT to amend the state finance law, in relation to the usage of funds

 The People of the State of New York, represented in Senate and Assem-